loschorts/cf_widgets/README.md

 	0. Adding TLS to ensure security would also slow down development time (although this could be done relatively faster via cloudflare)

+## Improvements

+-[ ] Undo-ing failed setting updates is brittle because of potential race conditions; a more robust approach would skip the Undo library in favor of a custom approach that targets the failed setting directly instead of relying on it to be the last dispatched action to the `zone_settings` reducer.

+-[ ] Implementing a client-side login UX.

+-[ ] Refactor style to modularize and DRY via SCSS.

+- [ ] Add additional UX features of the original:
+	- [ ] `API` and `Help` dropdowns on relevant cards.
+	- [ ] Selectable zones.
+	- [ ] Update-able user information.
+	- [ ] Add animations to Error notification bar.